vganapati/vganapati.github.io/_pages/home.md

 permalink: /
 ---

 We are a research group in the Swarthmore College Engineering Department.
-Our focus is computational imaging systems such as computed tomography (CT) and LED array microscopy, in which hardware and software are co-designed to enable enhanced capability such as 3D imaging.
+Our focus is creating physics-based machine learning algorithms for computational imaging systems.
+Examples of computational imaging include computed tomography (CT) and LED array microscopy, where hardware and software are co-designed to enable enhanced capability such as 3D imaging.
 However, these advanced features come at the cost of long acquisition times.
 In our group, we create data-driven design methods for computational imaging systems to improve temporal resolution, enabling scientific discovery in previously inaccessible regimes.

 <figure>
 <img src="{{ site.url }}{{ site.baseurl }}/images/slider/190718_summer_g.jpg" alt="Students in lab" width="100%">